bolderflight/vector-nav/README.md

 #include "vector_nav.h"
 ```

 An example is located in *examples/arduino/spi_example/spi_example.ino*.
 This library is tested with Teensy 3.x, 4.x, and LC devices and is expected to work with other Arduino ARM devices.
-It is **not** expected to work with ARM devices.
+It is **not** expected to work with AVR devices.

 ## CMake
 CMake is used to build this library, which is exported as a library target called *vector_nav*.
 The header is added as: